Vehicle rental insurance in Vietnam — motorbike, car, scooter

 Cash deposit: Typically 500,000–2,000,000 VND for a scooter, more for larger bikes or cars (rough 2026 estimates; vary by location and vehicle).
 This is straightforward and recoverable if you return the vehicle undamaged.

 Passport hold: Some shops, particularly budget operations, ask to hold your actual passport rather than taking a photocopy or cash.
-This is legally questionable — foreigners in Vietnam are technically required to carry their passport or a certified copy — and practically risky.
+This practice raises legal concerns — Vietnamese law requires foreigners to carry their passport or a certified copy — and creates practical risk.
 If there is any dispute about damage on return, you are in a weak negotiating position without your document.

-A sensible middle ground: offer a photocopy of your passport plus a cash deposit.
-Reputable shops in tourist areas will generally accept this.
-If a shop insists on holding the original and you cannot negotiate otherwise, factor that into your choice of shop.
+A practical middle ground: offer a photocopy of your passport plus a cash deposit.
+Many reputable shops in tourist areas may accept this arrangement.
+If a shop insists on holding the original, consider negotiating with alternative shops or seeking legal advice before proceeding.

 See driving fines for what to do if you are stopped at a checkpoint — carrying a passport copy rather than the original is relevant there too.